ssciwr/ssc-resources-hub/docs/community/contribute-codebase.md

 The project uses [pytest](https://docs.pytest.org/en/stable/) for testing.
 To run the tests, please run `pytest` in the root directory of the project.
-We are developing omnicache using test-driven development.
+We are developing ssc-resource-hub using test-driven development.
 Please make sure that you add tests for your code before submitting a pull request.

 The existing tests can also help you to understand how the code works.
 If you